KaranTejwani/ChatMate/README.md

-# chatMate 💬
+# ChatMate 💬

-**chatMate** is a Java-based local chat application that enables real-time communication between devices connected to the same Wi-Fi network.
+**ChatMate** is a Java-based local chat application that enables real-time communication between devices connected to the same Wi-Fi network.
 Built using socket programming, this project includes user authentication and chat history persistence.

 ---